 If any problems occur or if you have any questions call your veterinarian or contact the UF Large Animal Hospital at 352-392-2229.
 Do not hesitate to call as the first few hours and days of a foal’s life are the most critical.

-Information provided by Dr. Amanda House, Veterinarian of UF Large Animal Internal Medicine, Clinical Assistant Professor, DACVIM, Equine Extension Specialist, Director of Equine Research Programs, and Course Director of the Practice-Based Equine Clerkship Program
+Information provided by Dr. Amanda House, Veterinarian of UF Large Animal Internal Medicine, Clinical Assistant Professor, DACVIM, Equine Extension Specialist, and Course Director of the Practice-Based Equine Clerkship Program

 Prior to foaling

 It is ideal to have everything you may need on-hand for foaling, including your veterinarian’s emergency phone number.
 Below is a list of items to have on-hand and things to watch for prior to foaling.

 What items will I need to prepare for foaling?

 - Bulb syringe

 - OB gloves